Queens Defenders Partners with JusticeText to Expedite Review of Crucial Discovery

 JusticeText was co-founded by Devshi Mehrotra and Leslie Jones-Dove while they were computer science students at the University of Chicago.
 They are on a mission to address the access-to-justice gap within indigent defense by building technology specifically tailored to the needs of public defenders and their clients.

 Recent New York discovery reform laws require that the District Attorney turn over more material and allow criminal defense attorneys 15 days from arraignment to “discover, inspect, copy, photograph and test” what they receive.
 Since then, Queens Defenders has been receiving countless hours of footage from NYPD officers’ body cameras and of phone calls from incarcerated clients.

 Christopher Whitehair, Supervising Attorney at Queens Defenders, states “Many of the witnesses will be on the police officers’ body cam footage.
 It is therefore imperative for us to be able to efficiently review the videos so we can identify such individuals.
 JusticeText will help us quickly identify and pursue lines of investigation.”

-Nick Justiz, Staff Attorney at Queens Defenders, is one of ten attorneys that is currently piloting the software and has used JusticeText to assist him with two recent cases, both involving extensive body camera footage.
+Nick Justiz, Staff Attorney at Queens Defenders, was one of ten attorneys in our office that piloted the software.
+He used JusticeText to assist him with two recent cases, both involving extensive body camera footage.
 “I uploaded all the videos to JusticeText before watching them because, honestly, it’s just easier to watch them through the JusticeText platform,” Nick says.
 “I can make a note of anything important right there.
 The transcript is already roughly enough laid out for you so that you know what’s important.”

 JusticeText’s automated transcript is generated by a machine learning model and can accept custom vocabulary, including slang, witness names, and neighborhood names.
 The output is easily exportable to a separate document for sharing purposes.